See a list of Child Development Programs by Clicking Here!

 How Do I Become a Child Development Specialist?

-Once you have created a short list of colleges to attend, you will need to complete your college application.
-Online degree programs may be a viable option to help you achieve your goals if you are currently working or prefer the flexibility of learning online.
-Take the time to illuminate all relevant work experience related to children on your college application from volunteer work at a summer camp to teaching jobs at a local preschool.
-Performing this extra step will help you stand out from other applicants in a hyper competitive admissions process and provide you with a solid academic baseline to build upon.
+After creating a short list of colleges offering child development degrees, you will need to complete your school application.
+Online child development degree programs may be a viable option to help you achieve your goals if you are currently working or prefer the flexibility of learning online.

 3. Attend College & Begin Your Classes

-After gaining admissions to college, you will need to complete your orientation and sign up for classes in child development after meeting with your counselor.
+After gaining admissions, you will need to complete orientation and register for child development classes after meeting with a school counselor.
 Whether you are applying for a certificate in child development, associate’s degree, bachelor’s degree, or graduate degree in child development you will need to remain focused and organized to make the most of the opportunity.

 4. Graduate, Exams, Licensure, Certification, & Work